michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0017.md

 - v: make a prediction about; tell in advance
 - v: be a forerunner of or occur earlier than
 ### Family
-anticipate: anticipated, anticipates, anticipating, anticipation, anticipative, anticipator, anticipatory+;anticipated: unanticipated;anticipation: anticipations;anticipative: anticipatively;anticipator: anticipators;anticipatory: anticipatorily
+- anticipate: anticipated, anticipates, anticipating, anticipation, anticipative, anticipator, anticipatory+
+- anticipated: unanticipated
+- anticipation: anticipations
+- anticipative: anticipatively
+- anticipator: anticipators
+- anticipatory: anticipatorily
 ### Examples
 - Bowles would not comment on his coaching staff, although changes are anticipated there as well.
 - What we did not anticipate was the reaction of other countries and the complexity of history.